Understanding Pure Essential Oils

 One of the most important things to remember is that essential oils are not all alike.
 While it's obvious that they all have their own unique scents, each one also has it's own set of unique attributes.
 For example, some oils are extremely potent and must be diluted with carrier oils such as Jojoba, Grape Seed, Olive, Almond and others.
 Others may be perfectly safe to apply directly on the skin.
 And still others should only be used in diffusers.
 True, it can create a bit of confusion at first, but once you've developed some understanding of how essential oils work, the lifetime of benefits can clearly outweigh the short time it takes to familiarize oneself.

-Aromatherapy for Everyone by PJ Pierson and Mary Shipley was released in this year by Vital Health Publishing and is unquestionably one of the most informative tools available to anyone interested in discovering the benefits of essential oils and aromatherapy.
-It provides a detailed history of essential oils, application techniques, fun facts, color photos and detailed profiles/application methods on over 40 of the most popular oils available today.
+Aromatherapy for Everyone by PJ Pierson and Mary Shipley was released by Vital Health Publishing and is unquestionably one of the most informative tools available to anyone interested in discovering the benefits of essential oils and aromatherapy.
+It provides a detailed history of essential oils, application techniques, fun facts, colour photos and detailed profiles/application methods on over 40 of the most popular oils available today.
 Look for it at health stores nationwide.